Planning a website redesign can be daunting. There’s a lot to consider:

 - What clever 404 page will you have?
 (Maybe not so critical)

 The more clear-eyed you can be heading into the redesign effort, the more focused it will be and the more likely you will be to achieve success.
 One of the best ways to gain this clarity is by developing a content strategy plan ahead of the redesign itself.

 While content strategy should be a core thread running through any website redesign project, there’s a lot of content work you can do well before a redesign gets underway to more fully inform what that effort should look like.

-Enter the Content Inventory and Audit
+Begin with the Website Content Inventory and Audit

-A content inventory and audit entails both a quantitative and qualitative assessment of your web content, ideally informed by your website analytics.
+A website content inventory and audit entails both a quantitative and qualitative assessment of your web content, ideally informed by your website analytics.
 It is one of the most foundational activities you can undertake to guide your website redesign.

 - Assess content quality and ROT (whether content is redundant, outdated, or trivial)

 - Identify the types of information found across your site, both at the page and component level

 - See where you have informational gaps or opportunities